Hone logo

 Key Requirements:

-• Reusability: The component should be designed to be used across an Angular application.
+• Reusability: The component should be easily reusable in different parts of an Angular application.

 Expected Behavior: